24 Singapore Laws that Tourists need to Know

 • The Risk: Staff monitor stations actively, and the fine is up to SGD$500.

-Carrying vs. Consuming: You are perfectly free to carry sealed takeaway food (“dabao”) back to your hotel.
-While you can carry regular food, the Durian fruit is completely banned from all trains and buses due to its overwhelming smell—even if it is sealed in a bag.
+Carrying vs. Consuming: You are perfectly free to carry sealed takeaway food (“dabao”) back to your hotel, but the Durian fruit remains completely banned due to its overwhelming smell.
+Navigating the strict distinction between permitted cargo and prohibited items requires familiarity with Singapore’s public transport food and beverage rules.

 Male Bathroom Bare Back Towel Wrapped Around